nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* The `INDEX` parameter in a command will refer to the index number shown in the currently displayed person list.
+The index **must be a positive integer** 1, 2, 3, ...​ e.g. `edit 2 n/Gregory` will change the name of the 2nd person on the displayed person list to Gregory.

 </div>